gatespoli/auto-website/README.md

 # auto-website

-this repo is to share code as a new learner with others
+this repo is to store code as a new learner